-“If the logic of the debate balance out on both sides, then we need to return to the problem of Shudatsu as a person.
-His Highness banned use of the death penalty in the first place because the purpose of the penal code was not to punish the criminal but to save the citizen.
+“If the logic of the debate balances out on both sides, then we need to return to the problem of Shudatsu as a person.
+His Highness banned use of the death penalty in the first place because the purpose of the penal code is not to punish the criminal but to save the citizen.
 In which case, wouldn’t such a premise raise the question of whether Shudatsu can be redeemed?”

 “Except—” Eikou looked at Jokyuu.
 “Is there any realistic chance of Shudatsu being reformed?”